New

 Interview Duration

 Voice interviews tend to run faster than text interviews because speaking is quicker than typing.
-A typical voice interview takes about 10 minutes, though this depends on the complexity of your research questions and how much the participant has to share.
+A typical voice interview takes around 10 minutes, though this depends on the complexity of your research questions and how much the participant has to share.

 The AI interviewer manages the pacing automatically.
 It will cover all the key topics in your research brief and naturally wind down the conversation when enough ground has been covered.